- Home

 On The Map: The Royal Mile is located in Old Town Edinburgh, and runs between Edinburgh Castle & Holyrood Palace.

-The Royal Mile is the main thoroughfare of Old Town Edinburgh, and boasts a number of famous historical sites and buildings, as well as an impressive array of shops, eateries and pubs.
-The Royal Mile is actually more than a mile by 107 yards.
-It starts at the entrance to Edinburgh Castle & ends at the gates of Holyrood Palace.
-There are several independently named streets which connect to make up the Royal Mile: Castlehill, Lawnmarket, High Street, Cannongate, and Abbey Strand.
-The major attractions on the Royal Mile are: Edinburgh Castle, Holyrood Palace, The National Museum of Scotland & Camera Obscura - Scotland's oldest purpose-built attraction.
+It has a number of famous historical sites and buildings, as well as an impressive array of shops, restaurants, and pubs.
+(The Royal Mile is actually more than a mile by 107 yards.)
+There are several independently named streets that connect, making up the Royal Mile.
+These are Castlehill, Lawnmarket, High Street, Cannongate, and Abbey Strand.
+The major attractions on the Royal Mile are Edinburgh Castle, Holyrood Palace, The National Museum of Scotland, and Camera Obscura—Scotland's oldest purpose-built attraction.

 Edinburgh Castle, Central Scotland

 On The Map: Edinburgh Castle is located at the top of the Royal Mile, at the west end of Edinburgh's Old Town.
-From its lofty position on Castle Rock, the castle dominates the Edinburgh skyline, and is impossible to miss!

-Edinburgh castle sits on a high, rocky hill with a narrow ridge running east above the Old Town of Edinburgh.
+From its lofty position on Castle Rock, the castle dominates the Edinburgh skyline.
 There has been a fortification of some kind here for thousands of years.
 The castle has existed through layers of time and history, and it is indeed magnificent.
-Edinburgh Castle has highlighted the city’s skyline for 800 years, is a national symbol, and it is Scotland’s most popular site to visit.
-The castle was a vital possession in Scotland’s historic struggles.
-The castle houses the Honours (Crown Jewels) of Scotland, the Stone of Destiny, the famous 15th century gun Mons Meg, the One O' Clock Gun and the National War Museum of Scotland.
-In addition to guided tours provided by the castle stewards, there is an audio guide tour available in eight languages.
-The audio tour takes the visitor on a tour around the castle, explains its architecture, and tells its dramatic history.
+Having etched the city’s skyline for 800 years, the Castle is a national symbol.
+A vital part in Scotland’s historic struggles, the castle houses the Crown Jewels of Scotland, the Stone of Destiny, the legendary 15th century gun Mons Meg, the One O' Clock Gun, and the National War Museum of Scotland.
+In addition to guided tours provided by the castle stewards, there is an audio guide tour available that takes you around the castle, explains its architecture, and tells its dramatic history.

 National Museum of Scotland, Edinburgh, Central Scotland

-On The Map: The National Museum of Scotland is located on Chambers Street, in the heart of oldtown Edinburgh.
-A mere few minutes walk from the Royal Mile, Chembers Street links George IV Bridge & South Bridge
+On The Map: The National Museum of Scotland is located on Chambers Street, in the heart of Old Town Edinburgh.
+Just a few minutes from the Royal Mile, Chambers Street links George IV Bridge and South Bridge.

-The National Museum’s forte is artifacts from around the world.
-The recently opened more modern Museum of Scotland is a small miracle and dedicated to the story of Scotland and its people.
-They have separate identities, while sitting right next to each other.
-Very handy.
-Together, they are considered one of the finest collections in the world.
-The rarest antiquities in Scotland create a treasure trove for the senses and imagination.
-Some highlights include: Ivory chessmen made by invading Vikings in the 12th century; Holy relics, one linked to St. Columba and Iona and the other to Robert the Bruce; A staff carried by St. Fillian in the 8th century, one of the finest examples of artistry present 1,200 years ago; The Maiden, a 16th century guillotine; Bonnie Prince Charlie’s Canteen—all the stuff he needed to travel and dine in style!; Egyptian mummy cases, decorated with Egyptian symbols of death and resurrection; a 3,500-year-old Egyptian toy mouse with string that would have been pulled by a child.
+Some highlights include: Ivory chessmen made by invading Vikings in the 12th century; holy relics, one linked to St. Columba and Iona, and the other to Robert the Bruce; a staff carried by St. Fillian in the 8th century, one of the finest examples of artistry from 1,200 years ago; The Maiden, a 16th century guillotine; Bonnie Prince Charlie’s Canteen—everything he needed to travel and dine in style; Egyptian mummy cases, decorated with symbols of death and resurrection; and a 3,500-year-old Egyptian toy mouse with string that would have been pulled by a child.
 When it walks the tail wags!

 Edinburgh, Central Scotland

-On The Map: Edinburgh is located on the southern shore of the Firth of Forth.
-It is the capital city of Scotland.
-Situated in Scotland’s Central Belt, the city center is 2 ½ miles southwest of the shoreline of Leith and 26 miles inland, as the crow flies, from the east coast of Scotland and the North Sea at Dunbar.
-It is 332 miles north of London and 46 miles east of Glasgow.
+On The Map: Edinburgh is located on the southern shore of the Firth of Forth and is the capital of Scotland.
+Situated in Scotland’s Central Belt, the city center is 2 ½ miles southwest of the shoreline of Leith.
+Situated 332 miles north of London, and 46 miles east of Glasgow, Edinburgh is the bold heart of Scotland that invites exploration.

-Edinburgh is the bold heart of Scotland that invites exploration.
-From the ancient Edinburgh Castle, perched on a dormant volcanic plug, to narrow lanes, and royal Georgian neighborhoods, this city is enchanting.
+From ancient Edinburgh Castle, perched on a dormant volcanic plug, to narrow lanes and royal Georgian neighborhoods, this city is enchanting.
 Walk along the medieval walls.
 Expect surprising vistas and views of the sea.
 Discover quirky shops, whisky tasting, world-class restaurants, pub crawls, and friendly talk.
 Edinburgh is one joyous find after another.

 Arrive at